EarthlingInteractive/PHPCMIPREST/README.md

 The set of related objects that may be requested is defined by the service, and services may provide alternate modifiers, possibly as aliases for long ```with=``` lists.

-All identifiers are squishedtogetherlowercase (this is a bit of a compromise and I may change my mind about it).

 ## Collection-Table mapping